Get all the latest data for Medellín?

 How much have rents changed year-over-year in Medellín in 2026?

-As of early 2026, rents in Medellín have increased by approximately 6% to 8% compared to January 2025.
+As of 2026, new apartment asking rents in Medellín are up by about 7% to 8% year-over-year.

 What's the outlook for rent growth in Medellín in 2026?

-As of early 2026, rents in Medellín are projected to grow by 5% to 7% over the course of the year, with prime neighborhoods potentially outpacing this average.
+As of 2026, Medellín rents are likely to grow by about 5% to 7% over the year, with prime furnished areas possibly closer to 8%.

 Get fresh and reliable information about the market in Medellín